 Any marketing initiative that your store engages in is an extension of your brand.
 You want the communication and offers to be consistent with what your brand ultimately stands for.
 This can be the language, colors, and even fonts that are used.
 A loyalty program should be treated the same way – it should be on-brand!

-Your loyalty program should not be a stand alone entity on your site or an afterthought, if you will.
+Your loyalty program should not be an afterthought on your site.
 It should be integrated into the look of your store and become an extension of your brand.
 In this post we will go over how to make sure you create a loyalty program that is not only on-brand, but becomes a recognizable component of it.

 Creating a loyalty program that fits into an existing brand is easy, if you have the right tools at your disposal.
 Apps like Smile.io allow you to easily add elements to your program that make it seem like it is part of your store’s brand, not a standalone marketing initiative.

 Here are a few tips to make your loyalty program match your store:

 The easiest way to make something recognizably yours is to make it your brand color.
 Not only does it make it recognizable, but it also fits into your overall store image better.

 When choosing a color, you also want that color to pop.
 This way, your rewards program stands out.
 In the example above, The Maca Team has selected a brand color that also stands out on the page.
 As a result, their program launcher looks as though it was built into the design of the site instead of looking like an add-on.
 They’ve also chosen an eye-catching photo for their banner image, making their program stand out even more on every page of their website.